huseyinyilmaz/django-numerics/doc/source/index.rst

 What is django-numerics
 -----------------------
 django-numerics is a django application that provides 2 things.
-An easy interface to create endpoints for custom json widgets for numeric dashboard.
-Provides a user interface that lists all the endpoints that current user have access.
+An easy interface to create endpoints for numerics custom json widgets.
+Provides a user interface that lists all the endpoints that current user have access to.

 .. image:: _static/numerics_endpoints.jpg

 Interface also provides an integration guide that specialized for each endpoint.

 Why this is helpful
 -------------------
-Every project that has some data that can should be checked frequently. with numerics dashboard and django-numerics application it is very easy to have a very slick interface on your mobile phone for your project.
+Every project has some data that needs to be checked daily.
+But opening some web page to check the status is not a really nice interface.
+With numerics dashboard and django-numerics, it is very easy to have a very slick status dashboard on your mobile phone.
+Your data will be available whenever you want, where ever you want.
+Here is what you will get with almost no efford.

 1) Your project will have a dashboard on mobile devices